The convenience of apps

 How it works

-Micro-investing apps predominantly invest in exchange traded funds (ETFs) and managed funds.
+Micro-investing apps predominantly invest in shares, exchange traded funds (ETFs) and managed funds.
 To get you started, most apps pair you with an investment portfolio based on your risk tolerance.

 If you don’t speak finance …